spcourse/shakespeare/datastructures/contents.md

 ### 7. Sentiment

 Write a Python function called `sentiment_of_text(text, sentiment_of_word)` that takes a text string and a dictionary of word sentiments as input and returns the overall sentiment score of the text.
 The sentiment score is calculated as the sum of sentiment scores for individual words in the text using the provided `sentiment_of_word` dictionary.
 You may assume that words that cannot be found in the dictionary have a sentiment score of 0.
-You can use the `tokenize()` function of the previous assignment.
+You can use the `tokenize()` function of the first assignment.

 This is the `sentiment_of_word` dictionary: